docksal/docksal/docs/tools/phpcs.md

 Run `fin phpcs docroot/sites/all/modules/custom` or any path you want to run sniffer against.
 See `fin help phpcs` for options.

-Modify `.docksal/commands/phpcs` script as ou see fit.
+Modify `.docksal/commands/phpcs` script as you see fit.

 A command for `phpcbf` can be created in a similar fashion.